AY2526S1-CS2113-W12-4/tp/docs/UserGuide.md

 - The file can be opened in Excel, Google Sheets, or any compatible application.
 - If the export fails (e.g., due to permissions), an error message is shown.

-### Setting budgets: `budget`
+### Setting budgets: `budget` or `bg`

 Allows the user to set budgets for expense categories available.

+When the user is reaching their budget limit (within 10%), FinTrack will warn users that they are approaching their budget limit.

+When the user goes overbudget for any expense category, every new expense added thereafter will trigger reminders to spend less.

 - **Format:** `budget c/<category> a/<amount>`
 - **Example usage:** `budget c/food a/500`